TheirOwn/MtgReader/README.md

 # MtgReader
 Search Engine for mtg cards.
 Credit to mtgjson for the database.

+mtgreader1.5.py should work on allcards. mtgreader1.7.py does not work quite yet.

 MTGJson: https://mtgjson.com/

 Planning on eventually adding an interface, but that is definitely not my strong suit.